-Until I met Jeremy, I never thought I would find someone so perfect for me.
+Until I met my husband, I never thought I would find someone so perfect for me.
 Don’t get me wrong, I’m not living in some fantasy world where things never go wrong for us.
 We have our ups and downs like most couples, but we sort through them and we know we will always be there for each other.
 Before Jeremy, I didn’t think I was capable of making that kind of commitment.

 We had been long awaiting our wedding day for a good eight months.
 Most people would probably think that eight months is not a long enough engagement period, though I’m sure that many people who know Jeremy and me would disagree that it should have applied to us.
 I was far more nervous about arriving to the church late than thinking I might be marrying the wrong man (which I wasn’t thinking, by the way).

 The day started with me waking up at 6:30am, after only four hours sleep the night before (I had been catching up with friends from Melbourne and Canada the previous day).
 My dad, sister and myself left the house at about 9:15am to pick up the bouquets, button holes, and flowers for my hair, then arrived at my Godmother’s house for 10am, where we were to get ready for the day.
 Banjup is a bit closer to Shenton Park than Safety Bay is.